dotkom/monoweb/docs/attendance-spesification.md

 ## Pools with 0 capacity (0-pools)

-A semi-wanted user can sign up for the waiting list for the merge-pool such that they will have a sign-up time of the merge time.

-Thus:

-A semi-wanted user who registers 5 minutes after the registration start and a semi-wanted user who registers 5 minutes after the consolidation time will have an equal starting point on the final waiting list / opportunities to get into the event.

-However, the final order between the semi-wanted users is determined by the absolute time they register.
-In this way, it matters when you register, even if you do not have a reserved spot.
+Reserve users are those whose year matches a pool with a capacity of zero (0-pool).
+They cannot directly register for an event because their designated pool doesn't have any slots available.

+Despite not having a direct slot in the event due to the 0-pool status, reserve users can sign up for the waiting list for what will become the merge pool once all pools consolidate at a predefined merge time.
+Their registration time for the waiting list on the merge pool is set to the time of the merge + the time they took to register after the initial main registration start.

+This means that, in practice, registering earlier gives a reserve user a better position on the waiting list for the merge pool compared to other reserve users, acknowledging the initiative of signing up sooner even though the users may not have a direct slot in the event.

 ## Prikker

+> TODO: this is not finished.
+I don't remember exactly how we decided to implement this.

 A user with a prikk cannot register for an event until 24 hours after the registration start.

 If functionality is created for all users to be able to click "sign me up" at the start of registration, the real registration time will be set to the registration time + 24h.

-When determining the order of a user with a prikk and a semi-wanted user, the user with a prikk will be prioritized and placed in front.
+When determining the order of a user with a prikk and a reserve user, the user with a prikk will be prioritized and placed in front.

 ## Waiting List